EXJUSTICE/RNN-Product-Classification-NDSC2019/README.md

 To apply the RNN architecture to our dataset, we treated our problem as a case of sequence-to-sequence prediction.
 * Each feature/attribute category had its labels transformed into one-hot encoded vectors, which served as our sequenced target labels in for our RNN.
 * The contents of the title feature were tokenized and treated as our sequenced inputs.
-* Our network was then trained on each of the three datasets, before producing a predicted output sequence from which output features could be extracted.
+* Our network was then trained on each of the three datasets, before producing a predicted output sequence from which output feature/attribute categories could be extracted.
-* Undefined NaN labels were encoded as “defaults” during training and prediction, before being restored in post-processing Liu Peng
+* Undefined NaN labels were encoded as “defaults” during training and prediction, before being restored in post-processing

+Team DataKrafters:

+Liu Peng
 Yijie Xu
 Shaun Tan